roman-aguilera/romans_pybullet_envs/README.md

 # Roman's Pybullet Gym Environments

 This is where I keep my custom gym environments.
-It is amodified version of pybullet_envs: https://github.com/bulletphysics/bullet3/tree/master/examples/pybullet/gym/pybullet_envs
-The Pybullet Gymperium was a helpful reference when trying to design these environments: https://github.com/benelot/pybullet-gym

 To use my custom gym environments, enter the following commands from the terminal: